 E. FAITH OR CONSCIENCE LEAVE

 1. Leave without pay will be granted for up to two workdays per calendar year for a reason of faith or conscience or an organized activity conducted under the auspices of a religious denomination, church, or religious organization.
-Leave without pay may only be denied if the employee’s absence would impose an undue hardship on the employer as defined by or the employee is necessary to maintain public safety.
+Leave without pay may only be denied if the employee’s absence would impose an undue hardship on the employer as defined by WAC 82-56-020 or the employee is necessary to maintain public safety.

 2. The college will allow an employee to use personal holiday or vacation leave in lieu of leave without pay.
 All requests to use personal holiday or vacation leave requests must indicate the leave is being used in lieu of leave without pay for a reason of faith or conscience.
 An employee’s personal holiday must be used in full workday increments.